tezc/sc/README.md

 ### Overview

-Common data structures and utilities for C.
+Common data structures utilities for C.

 Each folder is independent and contains a header and a source file.
 There is no build for libraries, just copy *.h *.c files into your project.
-Each folder also contains a readme and an example.
+Each folder also contains readme and an example.

 CI runs on Linux, MacOS, FreeBSD and Windows with gcc, clang and msvc.